About The Proposed Idaho College of Osteopathic Medicine, LLC – Application Status:

 Dr. Robert Hasty, DO, FACOI, FACP.
 As the proposed ICOM – application status’s founding dean and chief academic officer, Dr. Hasty will manage day-to-day operations and strategic growth of the medical school in collaboration with the Board of Trustees.
 Dr. Hasty received his undergraduate education at the University of Miami and his Doctor of Osteopathic Medicine or D.O. degree from Nova Southeastern University College of Osteopathic Medicine.
 Most recently, Dr. Hasty associate dean for postgraduate affairs at Campbell University Jerry M. Wallace School of Osteopathic Medicine in North Carolina.
 Dr. Hasty is board certified in internal medicine and is a Fellow of the American College of Osteopathic Internists as well as the American College of Physicians.

 John H. Goodnow.
-As the proposed ICOM – application status’s president and an executive board of trustees member, Goodnow will provide leadership and governance support to Dr. Hasty.
+As the proposed ICOM – application status’s Chairman of the Board, Goodnow will provide leadership and governance support to Dr. Hasty.
 Goodnow has been CEO of Benefis Health System, based in Great Falls, Montana, since 2002, and has been a hospital administrator for over 35 years.
 Similar to other osteopathic school’s he will serve in both roles during the development.
 He received his undergraduate education at the University of California-Davis and his master’s degree in health services administration from the University of Michigan.
 Goodnow is a fellow of the American College of Health Executives.

 The Proposed Idaho College of Osteopathic Medicine – Applicant Status is applying for accreditation and can not solicit nor accept applications for students until provisional accreditation is achieved.